TeeshynaJ/Customer-Behaviour-and-Churn-Analysis/churn_analysis_report.md

   - **Inclusive support services**

 ### 6. Improve Product-Satisfaction Fit
-- Customers with 3–4 products report **lower satisfaction**.
-This may indicate poor product relevance or product overload due to many or poorly matched features
+- Customers with 3–4 products reported **lower satisfaction**.
+This may indicate poor product relevance or product overload due to many or poorly matched features.
 - Prioritise **quality over quantity** by focusing on offerings that deliver value such as benefits and perks that customers are likely to use e.g. rewards, fee waivers, exclusive access.